 Workers’ Compensation Death Benefits

 Losing a loved one to a workplace accident or a work-related illness is a devastating experience.
-In addition to the emotional toll, families often face financial hardships due to the sudden loss of income.
+In addition to the emotional toll, families often face financial hardships due to the sudden of income.
 Pennsylvania workers’ compensation death benefits are designed to provide financial support to the dependents of workers who die as a result of work-related injuries or illnesses.

 Understanding Workers’ Compensation Death Benefits in Pennsylvania